Alleged Gene Simmons website hacker arrested

 According to the indictment, Poe used a favourite software tool of the Anonymous collective -- a Low Orbit Ion Cannon -- to send vast numbers of requests over a network in an attempt to overwhelm a target computer.

-Simmons, 62, founded hard rock band Kiss in the early 1970s and appeared in the TV reality shows "Gene Simmons Family Jewels" and "Rock School."
+Simmons, 62, founded hard rock band Kiss in the early 1970s and appeared in the TV reality shows "Gene Simmons and the Family Jewels" and "Rock School."

 Authorities did not say why Simmons' website was targeted.
 Anonymous has previously been linked to attacks on the websites of the PlayStation store, MasterCard, Visa and the Church of Scientology.